From Requests to Results

 Best Practices

-2. Cleanup: Always clean up test data
+• Always clean up test data

-4. Validation: Check both success and error cases
+• Validate both success and error responses

-5. Documentation: Write clear test descriptions
+• Write clear and concise test descriptions

 Running Tests with Coverage